Innobooster

 Open section, How much money can I apply for?

-The Innovation Fund can co-invest a maximum of 35% of the company's relevant expenses for the project.
+Innovation Fund Denmark can co-invest a maximum of 35% of the company's relevant expenses for the project.

 See the guidelines for a further description of state aid rules for companies.